shiwangi27/deeplearning.ai/README.md

 # deeplearning.ai
-This repository consists of deeplearning.ai
+This repository consists of deeplearning.ai online coursework.